Eisriesenwelt: History

 The first official discovery of Eisriesenwelt was by Anton Posselt, a natural scientist from Salzburg, in 1879, though he only explored the first two hundred meters of the cave.
 Before his discovery, the cave was known only to locals, who, believing that it was an entrance to Hell, refused to explore it.
 In 1880, Posselt published his findings in a mountaineering magazine, but the report was quickly forgotten.

 Alexander von Mörk, a speleologist from Salzburg, was one of the few people who remembered Posselt's discovery.
 He led several expeditions into the caves beginning in 1912, which were soon followed by other explorers.
 Von Mörk was killed in World War I in 1914, and an urn containing his ashes is inside a niche in the cave.
 In 1920, a cabin for the explorers, Forscherhütte, was built and the first routes up the mountain were established.
-Tourists began to arrive soon after, attracted by the cave's sudden popularity.
+Tourists began to arrive after.
 Later another cabin, the Dr. Oedl House, and paths from Werfen and Tenneck were constructed.

 In 1955 a cable car was built, shortening the 90-minute climb to 3 minutes.
 Today the Eisriesenwelt cave is owned by the National Austrian Forest Commission, which has leased it to the Salzburg Association of Cave Exploration since 1928.
 The Forest Commission still receives a percentage of the entrance fees.

 Visiting

 The cave is open from May 1 to October 26 every year.
-Its operating hours are 9:00 a.m. to 4:30 p.m. in July and August and 9:00 a.m. to 3:30 p.m. in May/June and September/October.
+Its operating hours are 9:00 a.m. to 4:30 p.m. in the month of July and August and 9:00 a.m. to 3:30 p.m. in the month of May/June and September/October.
 Temperatures inside the cave are usually below freezing, and warm clothing is recommended.
 Photography is not permitted once visitors are inside the cave.

 The tour begins at the entrance to the cave, and continues inwards to Posselt Hall, a large room with a stalagmite called Posselt Tower in the centre.
 Past the Posselt Tower, one encounters an ashen cross on the wall of the cave, marking the farthest point of exploration of Anton Posselt.
 From there one can see the Great Ice Embankment, a massive formation that rises to a height of 25 metres and represents the area of greatest ice growth.
 Next is Hymir's Castle, named after a giant in Norse mythology.
 Here stalactites create a formation called Frigga's Veil, or the Ice Organ.

 Next on the tour is the Alexander von Mörk Cathedral, one of the largest rooms in the cave and the final resting place of von Mörk's ashes.
 The final stop on the tour is the Ice Palace, a kilometre into the cave and 400 metres underground.
 From here, visitors must turn around and walk back through the caves to reach the entrance.
 The round-trip tour through the cave takes around one hour and 15 minutes.